Zilvaro/my-digitalz/README.md

 ## 2.6 Features-to-come (list is not complete)
 [Go to the top](#table-of-contents)

-Those features and some more are the integral part of completed DigitalZ solution and they will be build later with a knowledge outside html and css.
+Those features and some more are the integral part of completed DigitalZ solution and they will be build later with a knowledge outside html and CSS.

 1. Log-in/Sign-on
 2. Task creation, execution & approval. !Note: MyTasks and e-store (Contact) buttons are included to the project at this stage, because they are structurally critical for the application.
 The true functionality will be added at the later stage (JavaScript/Python)